Dederang BESS

 Project Updates

-The Minister for Planning has granted a planning permit for the Project.
+The Minister for Planning granted a planning permit for the Project in June 2025.
+A copy of the planning permit is available to review here.

 There is still a lot of work to do prior to the construction of the Project.
 This phase will include ongoing engineering and design activities to ensure compliance with the planning permit conditions, grid connection activities, discussions with potential customers and financiers and ongoing engagement with the community.
 All of these activities need to occur before the Project will proceed to construction.